dkess/dwinelle-tools/README.md

 To build the web interface, clone the repo, update submodules (`git submodule update --init --recursive`), and run `make`.
 Serve from the `web/` directory.

 All code is licensed under GPLv3.
-The graph of Dwinelle, including the locations of rooms (soon to be uploaded), is licensed under the [Open Database License (ODbL)](http://opendatacommons.org/licenses/odbl/1.0/).
+The graph of Dwinelle, including the locations of rooms, is licensed under the [Open Database License (ODbL)](http://opendatacommons.org/licenses/odbl/1.0/).